 This small number allows for more individual care in a home environment.
 As there are only a few children the spread of germs is generally less than in a childcare centre.

 A benefit of family day care is, depending on your particular carer, you can arrange flexible hours including overnight stays, weekend care, after school hours, part time and holiday care.
 This is useful for those mums and dads who work shift work.

 Fees for family day care are set by the individual carers and may vary according to location, the carer’s qualifications, the hours of care and the age of the child.
 However, the typical fee range is $5.50 to $16.80 an hour.
 Some carers provide food, nappies and transport and these costs will be added to the hourly rates.

 Financial support is available to families using approved family day care providers through the Child Care Benefit and the Child care Tax Rebate.
 (New Zealand residents should contact Work and Income for further information).

 Carers are visited regularly by trained fieldworkers who run additional play sessions and offer toy library services to ensure that children have a variety of stimulating play experiences.

 Contact your local family day care scheme to discuss the type of family day care you require.
 The family day care coordination unit will help you find the person to suit you and your child.
 You can also visit Family Day Care Australia at www.familydaycare.com.au or Freecall 1800 621 218 to find out more.

 Long Day Care centres are facilities that are operated by either private or government bodies and provide care that covers the normal working day for parents.
 Hours of operation broadly fall into 7.30am to around 6pm (of course each centre will have its own business hours) and most are open 10 hours per day Monday to Friday.
-They must be licensed by the Department Of Community Services to operate.
+They must be licensed by the Department Of Family and Community Services to operate.